Lramseyer/vaporview/README.md

 - Add, remove, rearrange, and grouping of signals in the viewer
 - Time markers - main and alt marker
 - Search for values within a waveform dump
+- Search for variables and scopes in the netlist
 - Custom signals from bit range
 - Terminal Links for timestamps and instance paths
 - Remote waveform viewing via VScode SSH and surfer surver